weinajin/minimal-mistakes/draft/2018-05-16-how-to-convolute-in-cnn.md

 ---
-title:  "How to convolute in CNN"
+title:  "How to understand *convolution* in Convolutional Neural Network?"
 date:   2018-05-16 17:00:00
 comments: true
 excerpt: ". "